Esther Malone - The Tribune

 Nov.
 20, 1939–June 18, 2021

 She was the daughter of the late Reverend Edgel Willis Bowling and Ella Marie Reeves.

-Her siblings are the late Glen Roy Bowling and JoAnn Barr and she is survived by the Rev. Jerry Bowling.
+Her siblings are the late Glen Roy Bowling and JoAnn Barr; and she is survived by the Rev. Jerry Bowling.

-Esther grew up on a farm, after marriage, cleaned homes, clerk-typist at WPAFB, attended Wright State and Sinclair Universities receiving a degree in medical records while working in the city schools.
+Esther grew up on a farm, after marriage cleaned homes, clerk-typist at WPAFB, attended Wright State and Sinclair Universities receiving a degree in medical records while working in the city schools.

 Esther took some art classes in college and painted/sketched as a hobbyist.

-Esther is survived by her husband of 65 years, Arnold Malone, whom she married on June 23, 1956; children, Brenda (Russell), Gail (Jack) and Keith (Helen); grandchildren, Dane, Devone, Jessica, Ryan, Kelly, Eddie, Lindsey, Whitney, and twins, Christopher and Courtney and 17 great grandchildren.
+Esther is survived by her husband of 65 years Arnold Malone, who she married on June 23, 1956; children, Brenda (Russell), Gail (Jack) and Keith (Helen); grandchildren, Dane, Devone, Jessica, Ryan, Kelly, Eddie, twins, Christopher and Courtney, Lindsey and Whitney; and17 great grandchildren.
+Esther was most importantly a baptized Christian.

-She will be missed!
+She will be greatly missed!

 Viewing will be at Burcham-Tobias Funeral Home, 119 E Main St., Fairborn, from 11 a.m.–noon on Wednesday.